-3.5 Evaluation of Cyber-security Systems
+3.4 Evaluation of Cyber-security Systems

 In this section we address issues in evaluation of cyber security systems with particular emphasis on predictability issues.
 As we have moved to the network centric world, the more feared attacks on these same facilities have moved to the cyber world.
 Unfortunately, it seems the engineering and scientific knowledge developed with years of experience with physical intrusion detection systems, has gone largely unnoticed in the cyber security arena.
 In particular, while the "sensors" and attacks may be different, the evaluations and methodologies apply in both.
-While the recent evaluation work in cyber intrusion detection systems (IDS) such as [65, 64, 4, 46, 45, 47, 49, 3, 21, 67, 77, 5, 8, 7, 9] have made considerable progress, they have yet to consider one of the most basic issues of performance evaluation - confidence, at least statistical confidence, in the results.
-Before we can discuss these works in context, we present a bit more background on detection system evaluation.

 To say a system has a detection rate of XX%, which is the state-of-the-art in CIDS, is quite different from saying the probability of detection is YY% with a confidence of 95%.
 This latter type of statement has been the standard type of requirement (and hence evaluation criterion) for physical intrusion detection system sensors for some time.
 The former, measurement of a detection rate, is a single sample of performance against a single set (or small set) of conditions.
 The latter, an estimate of the probability of detection with confidence in that estimate, establishes predictable performance under a range of experimental conditions.
 As an example of the difference it may help to consider two views of simple coin tosses.
-If an experiment is run and the DR of "heads" event is 7/10 do we consider the coin "fair"?1 This is quite different than having a coin where evaluation shows you will get 70% heads, with 95% confidence over any sequence of 10 flips (which is statistically significantly not a fair coin).
+If an experiment is run and the DR of "heads" event is 7/10 do we consider the coin "fair"?
+This is quite different than having a coin where evaluation shows you will get 70% heads, with 95% confidence over any sequence of 10 flips (which is statistically significantly not a fair coin).
 Measuring DR is easier because it requires only a single "trial", but it also provides very limited "predictability".
 With the number of attack scenarios, parameters of those scenarios, and variations in background and test, the number of "samples" of any particular setting is often too small for the variations reported to be considered significant.

 In the evaluation of a physical intrusion detection system (hereafter called Physical Security Equipment (PSE) to help avoid confusion), the approaches to measure/insure confidence in evaluations have long been studied.
 The ROC curves, common in the sensor community can, if the measurements are appropriate, allow efficient performance trade-offs, including confidence measures.
 But the measurements must be of the appropriate type (and numbers) before that can be used.
-A good example is [6], which discusses the use of statistical process control (SPC), [34], for both initial testing and ongoing assessments of PSE to insure the levels of detection and confidence required by DOE regulations for nuclear site security.
-In [6] both simple (e.g. metal detector) and complex (e.g. hand-geometry based biometric) sensors were discussed.
+A good example is [?], which discusses the use of statistical process control (SPC), [?], for both initial testing and ongoing assessments of PSE to insure the levels of detection and confidence required by DOE regulations for nuclear site security.
+In [?] both simple (e.g. metal detector) and complex (e.g. hand-geometry based biometric) sensors were discussed.

-The SPC approach allows one to approach the confidence estimates in many different ways.
-[6] highlight some of the differences between testing with binary data (detect/fail), which they call attribute data, and using value data (e.g. event confidence) which is then thresholded to produce a decision (i.e. appropriate ROC type curves).
+The SPC approach allows one to approach the confidence estimates in many different ways. [?] highlight some of the differences between testing with binary data (detect/fail), which they call attribute data, and using value data (e.g. event confidence) which is then thresholded to produce a decision (i.e. appropriate ROC type curves).
 With pure binary data, validating a requirement of 85% probability of detection and 95% confidence level with a single-phase testing attribute testing strategy and allowing no missed alarms required 19 "identical" tests for every "set of conditions" to be considered.
 Allowing a single miss in the test (so there is a known miss-detection) requires 30 tests per setting to validate a 85% PD with 95% confidence.
-With value data (ROC curves), and a stable process, the number of tests can be significantly reduced down to 5.
-Note that in both cases the predictability is still limited by the range of test conditions considered and some assumptions of independence, but the repeated tests provide confidence that, if the assumptions are met and the conditions vary according to the experimental parameters, the same results would, 95% of the time, be at the required detection levels.